MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-security-and-separation-of-environment-access.md

 ms.custom: bap-template
 ---

-# Strategy for security and separation of environment access
+# Security and separation of environment access strategy

 Access to environments and content should be restricted and generally follow a least privilege principle.
 In Power Platform, this can be handled on different levels.